YamilaTimmer/dynamic-modelling-of-cancer/README.md

 The linear model has some significant limitations concerning biological fidelity, it fails to take into account the volume-dependent growth capacity and environmental limitations.
 However, due to its computational simplicity, it serves as a baseline function for numerical model validation and educational purposes in computational oncology.

 ### Linear limited growth model
 The linear limited growth model addresses a key error of the linear model.
 It does so by introducing a volume-dependence into the growth rate ($c$).
-This model consists of 2 distinct growth phases: an initial phase where the growth is highly dependent on the current volume $V$, followed by a sustained linear phase when $V$ becomes large.
-(Brú, 2003)
+This model consists of 2 distinct growth phases: an initial phase where the growth is highly dependent on the current volume $V$, followed by a sustained linear phase when $V$ becomes large ([Brú et al., 2003](https://doi.org/10.1016/S0006-3495(03)74715-8)).

 This also makes this model more biologically plausible because of the gradual onset of environmental constraints.
 The growth rate stabilizes at a constant value for larger tumors due to the increasing nutrient or oxygen limitations.